waymelalexandre854-max/APP2-AA3-Qui-perd-gagne-/README.md

 With a relatively high value of the intensity of the risk premium alpha(α) ,rushing directly toward zero is not a predomiant strategy: bid_cost(price) = base_cost + α/(price+1)

+If the players were to all bids 0

 **Is the system a null sum system ?**